• Skip to main content

 typewriter because he felt it had been such an aid to lightening up his work

-load and time spent in production. - Keep organized files and sift through them.
+• Keep organized files and sift through them.
 This is much related to an earlier point, but

 the reason why it is separate is that one must do more than just organize the